Sony Ericsson Satio Review

 The microSD card slot is on the left hand side of the Sony Ericsson Satio, along with the screen lock/unlock slider and manufacturer´s standard charger port, while the camera shutter, mode switcher and gallery access buttons are clearly visible on the opposite side.
 The volume rocker can be used to zoom in and out on things as well.
 Completely in character of Sony Ericsson, taking pictures with the phone upright in your hand feels as if you were operating a digital camera.
 Unfortunately, the Satio is not equipped with 3.5mm jack, meaning you will have to fork out for a proper converter, because as usual, the manufacturer doesn’t provide one.

-12-megapixel camera with xenon flash is hidden right there.
+The upper part of the back side appears raised, because the 12-megapixel camera with xenon flash is hidden right there.
 Aside from them, the phone is equipped with auxiliary LED light to help the handset bring objects in focus more easily.
 Once you slide the cover open, both the camera shutter and a small light indicator under the lens will start glowing in blue, which reminds of the Cyber-shot lineup and is something we do like.